Natasha Marin: Black Imagination book

 The Black Imagination project also took the form of a book of poetry, reflections, and stories curated by Marin called “BLACK IMAGINATION: Black Voices on Black Futures.”
 The book was launched at Hugo House in Seattle in January 2020, and published by McSweeney's in February 2020.
 The book received national attention, with The Paris Review stating, “The thirty-six voices in the book are resonant on their own and deeply powerful when woven together by Marin.”
 The book was also reviewed in the Los Angeles Review and was recommended by Jason Reynolds on PBS NewsHour.
 Interviews with Marin about the book were featured on KUOW-FM “Speakers forum: Black voices, origins, and futures,” and on KEXP-FM, “Sound & Vision: Natasha Marin on Black Imaginations,” complete with a playlist of origin stories from the book.
 The audio version of the book was narrated by Tony and Grammy Award winner Daveed Diggs, and Emmy Award winner Lena Waithe.
 Gloria Steinem said that she “never experienced an art object like Black Imagination.”

 Black Powerful book

-“Black Powerful: Black Voices Reimagine Revolution,” Marin’s second book, was published by McSweeney’s in 2022, with cover art by acclaimed sculptor Vanessa German.
+“Black Powerful: Black Voices Reimagine Revolution,” Marin’s second book, was published by McSweeney’s in 2022, with cover art by sculptor Vanessa German.
 The book is a collection of reflections from over one hundred Black voices exploring resilience, joy, and triumphs of Black people everywhere.
 It was highlighted by City Lights Bookstore in an interview with Marin.